juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 *How should the chatbot manage the conversation?*

-As you can imagine, user behavior is highly diverse and unpredictable, which can drive a conversation into numerous directions.
+As you can imagine, such "exceptional answers" could be many since user behavior is highly diverse and unpredictable, which can drive a conversation into numerous directions.
 To balance the delivery of a great user experience and fulfillment of conversation goals, a chatbot must have the smart to manage a conversation flow properly.
 On the other hand, a chatbot without such smart will have a hard time to complete any tasks, let alone satisfy its users.

 ## Reading between the lines